divvungiellatekno/giellalt.uit.no/infra/forrest/index.md

 # Apache Forrest

+[Apache Forrest](https://forrest.apache.org/) is a retired, Java- and XML-based static site building framework, whose last release was in 2011.
+We use Forrest in some of our pages, notably the dicts.uit.no and giellatekno.uit.no sites.

 This is the portal to all documents we have on Apache Forrest.
-Expect a lot of overlap, and potentially even documents that were out-dated when written.
+As Forrest is old software, these documents are also quite dated.

+We also have a Container image in our container registry with Forrest.
+It should be at gtlabcontainerregistry.azurecr.io/forrest.

 ## Documents from giellalt.github.io